josefs/meta-paper/paper.md

 ~~~

 The first argument is a value that describes how the boundarys are
 handled.
-The `Stencil` is the type that describes the stencil
+The `Stencil` type describes the stencil computation.
+It
-computation.
-It mainly contains functions that initilizes and updates
+contains the functions that are used to initilize and update the
-the state of the inner loop.
+state, and to use the state to compute the elements of the result.
+This gives a lot of control when defining the stencil, allowing for
+explicitly exploiting sharing, but it also means that it is more work
+to define the stencil.
+We provide a quasi-quoter to help with defining stencils, in the same
+way that repa does.

 ~~~

 stencilSobel :: Stencil DIM2 (Expr Float) (Expr Float) stencilSobel = [stencilM| -1 0 1
                           -2 0 2